lschwenke/GraphNodeAttention/README.md

 - conda==22.9.0
 - pip==22.3

-We suggest to use a fresh conda environment and also to use mamba as on top solution to conda, else an dependency solve freeze can occur.<br>
+We suggest using a fresh conda environment and also to use mamba as on top solution to conda, else an dependency solve freeze can occur.<br>
 Create a new environment and run the following lines:

 mamba install -c conda-forge tensorflow-gpu==2.6.2